Riveted vs Butted Chainmail: Which is Better?

 Disadvantages:

-- Less Authenticity: For those seeking a historically accurate representation, butted chainmail may fall short compared to its riveted counterpart.
+• Less Authenticity: For those seeking a historically accurate representation, butted chainmail may fall short compared to its counterparts.

 Example Usage: Great for beginners or casual LARP players who prioritize lightweight armor.
 Explore our selection of Butted Mild Steel Chainmail for budget-friendly options.